 - 1. Existing ground elevations of the site are shown by figures and/or by contours on the Drawings.
 The contours and elevations of the present ground are believed to be reasonably correct, but do not purport to be absolutely so, and, together with any schedule of quantities, are presented only as an approximation.
 The Contractor shall satisfy himself, however, by actual examination on the site of the Work, as to the existing elevations and contours, and the amount of work required. - C. Existing Utilities - 1.
-No field survey was performed as a part of this project.
-The Contractor is solely responsible to locate all subsurface utilities that may interfere or intersect with the proposed work. - 2.
-Do not interrupt utilities serving facilities occupied by Owner or others unless permitted in writing by Engineer and then only after arranging to provide temporary utility services according to requirements indicated. - 3.
-Notify Engineer not less than two days in advance of proposed utility interruptions. - 4.
-Do not proceed with utility interruptions without Engineer's written permission. - 5.
+Do not interrupt utilities serving facilities occupied by Owner or others unless permitted in writing by Engineer and then only after arranging to provide temporary utility services according to requirements indicated. - 2.
+Notify Engineer not less than two days in advance of proposed utility interruptions. - 3.
+Do not proceed with utility interruptions without Engineer's written permission. - 4.
 Contact utility-locator service for area where Project is located before excavating.